about the cavaliers drum & bugle corps

 The group performs at more than 30 competitions across the US and for more than 100,000 fans.
 Along the way, the young men not only learn about music and performing, but have a life-changing experience based on excellence, teamwork and camaraderie.
 The Cavaliers Drum & Bugle Corps is a 501(c)(3) not-for-profit organization sponsored by The Village of Rosemont, Illinois.

 The mission of The Cavaliers is to provide the members with life changing experiences, educationally and socially, which help each individual member gain real-world life skills, musical training and performance experiences.

 The Cavaliers develop life-long leaders through the performing arts and inspire fans around the world.

-Lamar Branson (Director of Media & Marketing): Lamar.Branson@cavaliers.org
+Lamar Long (Director of Media & Marketing): Lamar.Long@cavaliers.org

-- The Cavaliers Drum & Bugle Corps is a World Class competing organization and charter member of Drum Corps International.
+The Cavaliers Drum & Bugle Corps is a World Class competing organization and charter member of Drum Corps International (DCI).